 Add any text or other imagery to your button and export that button (without the guidelines!) as the file type of choice.
 Now you’ve got a button!

-Once you send those files to your manufacturer of choice and they become approved and in production, it’s time to think about packaging your button.
+Once you send those files to Wacky Buttons, and they become approved and in production, it’s time to think about packaging your button.

 Any questions or suggestions?
 Share them with me in the comments below~